Santiago de Vera: First houses of stone

 Following the great fire of Manila on March 19, 1583, which started during the wake of Governor Gonzalo Ronquillo de Peñalosa at the San Agustin Church, Santiago de Vera made an order that all construction in Manila should be of stone.
 It was found that stone could be easily cut near the banks of the Pasig in Guadalupe (now Guadalupe Viejo in Makati) and brought to Manila in boats.

 Fort of Nuestra Señora de Guia

 He also built the first stone fort of Manila called Nuestra Señora de Guia (Our Lady of Guidance) in 1587 located at the present location of San Diego Bastion (Baluarte de San Diego) at the southwestern corner of Intramuros with plans by a Jesuit named Sedeño.
 The artillery for this fort was cast by Panday Pira.

 De Vera also began to dig the moat which surrounded the city.
 He also built a stone breastwork along the Pasig riverfront.
-The great wall was not begun till the rule of Gómez Pérez Dasmariñas.
+The great wall was not begun till the tenure of Gómez Pérez Dasmariñas.